GrzegorzFryger/KindergartenSystem-client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## SSL Config

+To run project over SSL You need to generate trusted certificate.
+In cert folder You will find all necessities.

+First run make-cert.bat to generate certificate, it will save in cert directory.
+Now You are ready to run project over SSL but browser will recognise connection as not trusted.

+To change that run install-cer.bat it will add Certificate to Trusted Root Certificate Store After all of this feel free to run project as trusted over SSL

+Run `npm start` for a dev server over SSL.
+Navigate to `https://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.